philc/book-notes/relentless - tim grover.md

       wrong with the way you were?"
   * "Most people are like lions in cages".
 Natural instincts and ambition suppressed, waiting for something to happen.
   * "How I want you to envision instinct: no thinking.
-Just the gut reaction that comes from being os ready, so prepared, so confident, that there's nothing to think about.
+Just the gut reaction that comes from being so ready, so prepared, so confident, that there's nothing to think about.
 If you're driving, and suddenly the car ahead of you slams on its brakes, do you pause to consider all your options or stop to ask for advice?
 No, you slam on the brakes."